polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * because of android studio bugs and error or it's take lot of time for execution which is not yet happen its better to move on to next Project Thank you so much @Bearbear For giving me opportunity :v:
 * Encourage Encourage My friends @cibaca @Bearbear @Hitoishi Das @Shivam Raisharma @Harkirat @Sarah Majors @Samuela Anastasi @Frida  #60daysofudacity

+#### Sarah
+* PyTorch is finally built correctly for my pi!!!!
+* Trying to build PySyft for pi, but having problems with some of the dependencies.
+Bazel is having jvm errors and I'm not sure how to fix it yet.

 ### Day 36:

 #### Polarbeargo